I’m hoping to do a repeating post about the stunning sunsets here. Always different, always humbling and beautiful . . .

-We were at home and the kids were pestering and arguing with each other and the whining was hitting a crescendo.
-It had been a long day at school with lots of new stuff – a first field trip, first time on a horse, holding a baby chick, etc. I wondered were they too tired and falling apart to take out in public?
+Tonight, we were at home and the kids were pestering and arguing with each other and the whining was hitting a crescendo.
+It had been a long day at school with lots of new stuff – a first field trip, first time on a horse, holding a baby chick, etc. I wondered if they they were too tired to take out in public?
 Usually, even when they’re grumps at home, the beach and the ocean wash the grumpus right out, so I figured we’d give it a shot.
-I needed the ocean and the sand – if no one else did – and I crossed my fingers that it would work for us all, and it did.
+I needed the ocean and the sand and I crossed my fingers that it would work for us all, and it did.
 Like beautiful magic.

 We started with sand tunnels and a search for cool shells because the tide was lower than I’ve ever seen it at this beach.